Angelina Jolie Approves Of Alicia Vikander’s Lara Croft

-The Tomb Raider reboot starring Alicia Vikander is officially out in theaters.
-Though it performed well over its first weekend (pulling in more than $23 million domestically), it seems that most of the news surrounding the film has been dedicated to dividing the fanbase over who wore Lara Croft's fitted tank top better, Angelina Jolie or her successor.
+The Tomb Raider reboot starring Alicia Vikander is officially out in cinemas.
+Though it performed well over its first weekend (pulling in more than $23 million in the US), it seems that most of the news surrounding the film has been dedicated to dividing the fanbase over who wore Lara Croft's fitted tank top better, Angelina Jolie or her successor.
 But, on Sunday, Jolie proved that women don't need guns or short shorts to be ass-kicking heroines.

 Jolie, who played Croft in both the 2001 and 2003 Tomb Raider films, brought four of her children — Shiloh, Zahara, Knox, and Vivienne — to a screening of the reboot in Los Angeles.
 How's that for a power play?